We have some windfall profit time outbreaks in there, but we're going to make the most of it here.

 Congress controls the jurisdiction of the entire federal court system.

-I know that the that but but they had a law and the Supreme Court just overruled the congressional law signed by the president.
+I know, but they had a law, and the Supreme Court just overruled the congressional law signed by the president.

-They made Congress can turn around and overruled the Supreme Court the same way they try they they they they literally packed the court back during Roosevelt's term because the Supreme Court wouldn't play ball in in in the New Deal business.
+And Congress can turn over the Supreme Court the same way they literally packed the court back during Roosevelt's term because the Supreme Court wouldn't play ball in the New Deal business.

-Roosevelt offered to uh raise the number of Supreme Court judges to fifteen in order to over outnumber the judges that were standing in his way.
+Roosevelt offered to raise the number of Supreme Court judges to 15 in order to over outnumber the judges that were standing in his way.

-It's just how many more do you negotiate nomination and confirmation.
+It's just how many more do you go through nomination and confirmation.

-Okay, but since we have a Democrat majority Congress, that remedy isn't gonna happen.
+Okay, but since we have a Democrat-majority Congress, that remedy isn't going to happen.

-They are not gonna go back and try to overrule this court.
+They are not going to go back and try to overrule this court.

 They love the ruling.

-I'm just saying the circumstances now with the Democrats in charge of everything.
+I'm just saying the circumstances now with the Democrats in charge of everything, it's not going to happen.

-People love these mentions of the Renee Tankless Water Heater.
+People love these mentions of the Renaissance tankless water heater.

-So I I I've got one for you, in fact.
+So I've got one for you, in fact.

-Uh as you know, the North Carolina mistress was highly persuaded by my brilliant references and commercials for Renee Tankless Water Heaters.
+As you know, the North Carolina mistress was highly persuaded by my brilliant references and commercials for Renai Tankless Water Heaters.

-She had his big giant tank and it was standing in the way of a kitchen remodel project that she wanted.
+She had this big giant tank, and it was standing in the way of a kitchen remodel project that she wanted.

-And of course, the thing was old and it was uh it was unreliable.
+And of course, the thing was old and it was unreliable.

-If she had the dishwasher going uh and a washing machine, uh she couldn't possibly take a shower.
+And if she had the dishwasher going and a washing machine, she couldn't possibly take a shower.

 So she decided to look into it.

-And they brought it out and they put it in, and it's done everything as advertised.
+And they brought it out and they put it in.

 And she sent me a note, I think it was last night or the day before.

-It's always somebody's testimony, because she likes my mentioning her.
+It's always sending these testimonies because she likes my mentioning her.

 I went out and walked.

-Got in the shower, turned it on hot water instantly, while a washing machine and the dishwasher were going at the same time.
+Got in the shower, turned it hot water instantly while the washing machine and the dishwasher were going at the same time.

-If you have a regular water heater that's older than seven years old, it's on its last legs, and you're wasting a lot of money heating water that you're never gonna use.
+If you have a regular water heater that's older than seven years old, it's on its last legs and you're wasting a lot of money heating water that you're never going to use.

-That'll never happen with a Renee tankless water heater.
+That'll never happen with a Renaissance tankless water heater.

-Not only saves energy and money, it can't burst, it can't blow up on you, and it'll last over twenty years, and it'll never ever run out of hot water.
+Not only saves energy and money, it can't burst, it can't blow up on you, and it'll last over 20 years, and it'll never, ever run out of hot water.

-See how it works, see how much you can save every month.
+See how much you could save every month.

-Just trying to point out the illogic of Obama's position, of the Supreme Court's position, and of the position of uh of all those who insist that fighting a war in the courtrooms is logical or even acceptable.
+What I'm trying to do here on this Osama bin Laden and the Obama camp and the whole interpretation of the Supreme Court decision, just trying to point out the illogic of Obama's position, of the Supreme Court's position, and of the position of all those who insist that fighting a war in the courtrooms is logical or even acceptable.

 Out of one side of his mouth, Obama says we need to kill Osama because for this war to be won, that's the definition.